Gassandrid/ewan.my/content/Thoughts/Hedonic Setpoint.md

 As such, it has become a topic of interest for many posthumanists, who believe that we can use technology to transcend our biological limitations.
 This could be a very interesting development, but also a very dangerous one, as it could potentially lead to a world where only the rich can afford to be happy.

-This is an important topic for debate, as it could potentially change the very nature of what it means to be human.
+This is an important topic for debate, as it could potentially change the very nature of what it means [[to be human]].
 It is something that we should be very careful about, as it could have far-reaching consequences for our society.